-7. Highlight Figure 1-2 on "the benefits of doing strategic planning."
+3. Highlight Figure 1-2 on "the benefits of doing strategic planning."
 Use that exhibit to emphasize the many benefits of doing strategic planning, as well as the drawbacks of not doing strategic planning.

-8. Ask students to raise their hand if they played football, basketball, or soccer for the college/university.
+4. Ask students to raise their hand if they played football, basketball, or soccer for the college/university.
 Ask several of those athletes to "tell the class how important having a good game plan is to the success of an athletic team."
 Associate their answers to the importance of a business having a good game plan, i.e., strategic plan.

-9. Regarding the "Comparing Business and Military Strategy" section, emphasize to students that there are countless examples in military history where a superior army was defeated by a smaller army that had a better strategic plan.
+5. Regarding the "Comparing Business and Military Strategy" section, emphasize to students that there are countless examples in military history where a superior army was defeated by a smaller army that had a better strategic plan.
 The famous general, Alexander the Great, who never lost a battle, said (paraphrased): "I'd rather face an army of lions led by a sheep, than an army of sheep led by a lion."
 That quote emphasizes the importance of strategic planning, and having an excellent strategist.
-All the Notable Quotes given at the www.strategyclub.com website under Student Resources are outstanding.